 Lay the tissue box against the scrapbook paper to measure where to cut.
 Cut the scrapbook paper to fit.
 Cut a line through the scrapbook paper where the opening of the tissue box is located.

-Glue the scrapbook paper to the tissue box and allow to dry completely.
+Glue the scrapbook paper into the tissue box and allow it to dry completely.

 Creatively, decorate the box with stickers or any decorations you prefer.
 Cut the remaining scrapbook paper into smaller pieces to use for notes.

 To use, each day for a set number of days (i.e. each day from November 1st until Thanksgiving,) ask children to write down one thing for which they are thankful and place it into the Gratitude Box.

 Optionally, on the last day, you can remove the notes and ask the children to guess who wrote which note.

 More ideas that would work when making a Gratitude Box:

 Mason jars work perfectly as gratitude boxes.
 While they are not boxes, you can still paint them and decorate them to make them look even prettier.
 You may need to use a knife to cut a slit into the lid of these mason jars to give you an easy and convenient way to put your small notes into the jar.
 If you are going for a fall theme with your mason jars, you can cover them in colorful artificial leaves and tie some ribbon around the mason jars’ lids.
 And check out this adorable Mason Jar Reindeer Craft!